 - Heat 2 tablespoons of olive oil in a frypan over med-high heat.
 Add pancetta, garlic and onion cook until onion Is translucent and pancetta has started to brown.

-- Add all veggies and cook for around 5 minutes and vegetables have softened.
+- Throw all the veggies in and cook for around 5 minutes and vegetables have softened.

 - Remove pancetta and veggies from the frypan and set aside.

-- Add remaining olive oil to pan over med-high heat and add the mince.
+- Pour in the remaining olive oil to pan over med-high heat and add the mince.

 - Stir and break up mince with your spoon for 5 or so minutes until browned.

-- Add the veggies and pancetta in with the mince and stir.
+- Include the veggies and pancetta in with the mince and stir.

 - Add tin tomatoes, balsamic vinegar, sugar, cannellini beans, passata and herbs and stir.